AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-05-0.md

 ## Authoring

 - When selecting an image in the Editor using the **Select file** dialog, only raster formats (such as JPG, PNG, and GIF) are displayed.
-Vector files (such as .ai and .eps) stored in DAM are not shown and cannot be selected.
+Vector files (such as .ai and .eps) are not shown and cannot be selected.
 (GUIDES-45110)
 - At the time of upgrade, the `tagsView` setting is turned off by default, even though its default value in `ui_config.json` is set to `true`.
 (GUIDES-44651)
 - In the Editor, file references are displayed as GUIDs instead of file paths despite the `xmleditor.uuid` configuration.
 (GUIDES-42438)
 - When Subject schemes with similar key values are applied in a DITA topic, they are highlighted with nearly identical colors, making it difficult to distinguish them and identify which scheme is applied.
 (GUIDES-38472)